-Why would anyone want to get rid of Paul Bunyan?
-Oh wait, my bad.
-Bunion.
-Not Bunyan.
 Bunions are a progressive problem; once they develop you’ll have them indefinitely.
 The only way to truly get rid of bunions is through surgery.
-But that is not to say that surgery is always the answer.
-Authorities on the subject – including the American Podiatric Medical Association and the American College of Foot and Ankle Surgeons – urge bunion sufferers to try conservative, home bunion treatments first.
-In most cases these strategies can halt the progression of the deformity and make symptoms more tolerable while saving some money.
+But surgery is not always the answer.
+Authorities on the subject – including the American Podiatric Medical Association and the American College of Foot and Ankle Surgeons – urge bunion sufferers to try conservative, home treatments first.
+In most cases these strategies can halt the progression of the deformity and make symptoms more tolerable.

 Non-surgical treatments may even work so well that you’ll think you did indeed get rid of bunions for good.
 But if you’re not consistent – if you slide back into old habits like wearing sassy, five-inch heels – or you stop protecting your bunions, the symptoms may come back and the progression of the unsightly deformity will continue.
 Below you’ll find all there is to know about getting rid of bunion symptoms and keeping this affliction in check.
 If these methods fail, there are some important things to know about bunion surgery.
 Read the article.
 See your doctor.
 The sooner you start treatment, the less likely you’ll have to go under the knife.